denten-books/plain-text/0-chapter.md

 particulates of literary production and dissemination on the micro scale go for the most part unnamed.
-To come to terms with the book as a device; to come to understand the nature of the text simulation; to perceive the particularity of the computed sign; to find the right words to do it: these are roughly the aims of *Plain Text*.
+To come to terms with the book as a device; to come to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are roughly the aims of *Plain Text*.

 ## Simulated Text